 3. Select Universal Robots URP

 Note: All the Post Processors that have a black icon can be modified by selecting Program➔Add/Edit Post Processor.

 Generate the program again.
 In this example, the default post processor uses joint values to define each linear move and the second post processor uses cartesian coordinates to define each linear move.

 The RoboDK API allows customizing the simulation as much as desired.
 By default, RoboDK installs Python and a set of sample macros that allows a higher level of customization.
-This includes simulating a paint gun, programming robots through Python, simulating 2D cameras, converting SVG files to robot programs, automatically setting a TCP given a standoff, simulating discrete events and much more.
-Other programming languages can also be used, such as C# or Matlab.
+This includes simulating a paint gun, programming robots through Python, simulating 2D cameras, converting SVG files to robot programs, automatically setting a TCP given a standoff, simulating discrete events, etc. Other programming languages can also be used, such as C#, C++ or Matlab.
 More information is available in the RoboDK API section.

 In this example, we will add an existing sample macro that will simulate the behavior of the paint gun.
 We will also recolor the spray volume with a transparent color (by selecting Tools➔Change color tool - Shift+T) or load the existing model with appropriate colors (available from the local library as paint_gun.tool or the online library, note that the Set Tool instruction might need to be updated to link to the new tool).